abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ### Deserialize Process

 Objects are deserialized in three phases.
-After each phase all objects included in the phase will be activated.
+After each phase, all objects included in the phase will be activated.

 Step | Description | Activation
 -----|-------------|-----------
-`DDIC` | Used for DDIC objects which require early processing and activation before other object types | DDIC Mass Activation `ABAP` | Used for non-DDIC objects (code or mostly anything else) which might depend on DDIC objects   | Workbench Mass Activation
+`EARLY` | Used for objects (like classes and interfaces) that are dependencies for DDIC objects `DDIC`  | Used for DDIC objects which require processing and activation before other object types | DDIC Mass Activation `ABAP`  | Used for non-DDIC objects (code or mostly anything else) which might depend on DDIC objects   | Workbench Mass Activation
 `LATE`  | Used for objects that depend on other objects processed in the previous two phases            | DDIC & Workbench Mass Activation

 Within each phase, the sequence of objects is determined by abapGit based on known object type dependencies.
 For details, see method `PRIORITIZE_DESER` in [`ZCL_ABAPGIT_FILE_DESERIALIZE`](https://github.com/abapGit/abapGit/blob/main/src/objects/core/zcl_abapgit_file_deserialize.clas.abap).

 ### Uninstall Process

-During uninstallation of a repository, abapGit will determine the objects in the same fashion as the serialize process.
+During the uninstallation of a repository, abapGit will determine the objects in the same fashion as the `serialize` process.
 The sequence of objects is determined by abapGit based on known object type dependencies.
 For details, see method `RESOLVE` in [`ZCL_ABAPGIT_DEPENDENCIES`](https://github.com/abapGit/abapGit/blob/main/src/objects/core/zcl_abapgit_dependencies.clas.abap).

 Note: There are suggestions to [refactor the logic to determine the processing order](https://github.com/abapGit/abapGit/issues/3536).